-Q. What is deemed pensionable sick pay?

-A. GPs who suffer a genuine loss of pensionable income as a result of illness may qualify for deemed sick pensionable pay to be credited to their pension records; they should contact 'practtheir PCT/LHB or the NHS Pensions for advice.
-Evidence may be asked to demonstrate a genuine loss in pensionable income.
+- Q. What is deemed pensionable sick pay? - A. GPs who suffer a genuine loss of pensionable income as a result of long-term illness may qualify for deemed sick pensionable pay to be credited to their pension records however they must pro-actively apply for this by contacting NHS Pensions.